-On September 30, 1943, USS The Sullivans was commissioned in memory of the five brave Sullivan brothers who all died on the same day, November 13, 1942, during World War II.
+Five brothers, the Sullivans, died on the same day, November 13, 1942, during World War II.
 The Irish American brothers became the first multiple-person namesake of a ship in US Naval history.

 Many families have sacrificed their loved ones in the fight for freedom over the centuries, but few have lost so much in so short a space of time as the Sullivan family.
 Five brothers died on November 13, 1942, while serving in the US Navy.